Work in process

 In this technical paper, based on results from my MSc thesis [pdf], we answer an open problem [pdf] in the field of algorithmic randomness.
 This problems concerns infinite sequences of minimal Kolmogorov-complexity.
-Specifically, we determined the arithmetical complexity of calculating the number of such sequences for given constant.
 On the way we prove several results on the complexity of trees.

 What's hot in mathematical philosophy. [pdf]